Introduction to 8 Steps (+)

 Analyze

 Analyze and Commit assets.
-Personal, professional, and financial assets are required for any project… your own and probably those of others.
-You have options regardless of your risk aversion and obligations.
-Need help?
+Take into account the assets you have available or might need so you can fill in the blanks and get the help needed at the appropriate time.
+Personal, professional and financial assets are required for any project… your own and probably those of others.
+There are options regardless of your experience, risk tolerance or obligations.

 Choose